Lonely Deaths Lie Thick as Snow: Manga

 Written by Hajime Inoryū and illustrated by Shota Itō, Lonely Deaths Lie Thick as Snow began serialization on Kodansha's Magazine Pocket website on August 28, 2021.
-Its chapters have been collected into ten tankōbon volumes as of August 2025.
-The series will enter its final arc with the release of its eleventh volume.
+Its chapters have been collected into twelve tankōbon volumes as of April 2026.
+The series entered its final arc with the release of its eleventh volume.
+The final chapter was released on August 29, 2026.

 During their panel at San Diego Comic-Con 2025, Kodansha USA announced that they had licensed the series for English publication beginning in Q2 2026.